zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/portworx-volumes.md

 #### External volumes with custom framework

-In order to support External volumes, we have updated the framework to specify PX volumes when starting these applications.
+In order to support External volumes, we have updated the framework to specify Portworx volumes when starting these applications.
 This is done by adding docker volumes using the spec described above to the executor from the service scheduler.
 Since these volumes are considered external, there is no persitent reservation required for them

-#### Portworx dcos-commons fork
+#### Portworx, Inc.'s fork of the DCOS-commons repository

-Portworx [fork to dcos-commons](https://github.com/portworx/dcos-commons) allows use of DOCKER volumes in pods.
+Portworx, Inc.'s fork of the [DCOS-commons repository](https://github.com/portworx/dcos-commons) allows use of DOCKER volumes in pods.
 The following config values can be specified in the yaml file for pods:
   - docker_volume_driver: Docker driver to be used to mount volumes
   - docker_volume_name: Name of the volume to be used